By: Mandeep S.S. Gill and Michael Baumer

 Since galaxies form from the gravitational pull of regions with above-average amounts of dark matter, we can infer where over- and under-densities of dark matter must exist from the locations of galaxies on the sky (more galaxies imply regions of more dark matter).
 In addition, although dark matter is itself invisible, its effect on light from galaxies that we can see can also make its presence known via gravitational lensing.
 This effect causes all matter (including dark matter) to distort the images of distant galaxies in a characteristic way, which can be detected by precisely measuring the shapes of galaxies.

-Several earlier posts in the DES DArchives series (Weak lensing by galaxy troughs in DES SV data, CMB lensing tomography with DES SV, A new method of measuring galaxy bias combining density and weak lensing, Cross correlation of gravitational lensing from DES SV with SPT and Planck) have described the technique of weak gravitational lensing in more detail.
+Several earlier posts in the DES DArchives series in 2015-2016 (Weak lensing by galaxy troughs in DES SV data, CMB lensing tomography with DES SV, A new method of measuring galaxy bias combining density and weak lensing, Cross correlation of gravitational lensing from DES SV with SPT and Planck) have described the technique of weak gravitational lensing in more detail.
 These earlier DArchives were based on results from the early "Science Verification Data," the first dataset analyzed by DES—which is now publicly available.
 Now, with the much larger Year 1 (Y1) DES dataset fully in hand and the images carefully processed into a format where further analyses can be performed, the collaboration is presenting its first Y1 results for constraining cosmological parameters (quantities that describe the behavior of dark matter and dark energy).

 Powered by the additional data from the Y1 dataset and the hard work of hundreds of DES scientists, these are the most stringent results to date for two critical cosmological parameters: Ωm (which is a measure of the amount of matter in the Universe), and σ8(a measure of the initial "clumpiness" of matter in the Universe, just after the Big Bang era).
 To get such precise results represents a resounding and tremendous success for the technique of gravitational lensing—one of the newest cosmological analysis methods in our quiver.